-After a long train journey, I had finally arrived in Beijing.
-First thing on the list was to get some food.
-I had hoped to casually sweep through the food court like Anthony Bourdain, but my noodles were awful and I felt more like John Hurt in movie “Alien”, just waiting for the chestburster to appear.
+I dodge a few scooters and try to casually sweep through the food court like Anthony Bourdain, but my noodles turn out to be awful.
+I feel more like John Hurt in movie “Alien”, just waiting for the chestburster to appear.
+This is the real deal, not the sanitized version they peddle overseas.

 The compound is built on an enormous scale, like a city within the city.
 The walled area of the former imperial palace is where the emperor ruled the empire uncontested for 500 years until 1912.
-Common people were not allowed inside the area.
+They called it “forbidden” because it was, commoners weren’t allowed inside.

-I sat down in the Imperial Garden for a cup of tea, resting my legs.
-I look around the tranquil area in wonder, thinking about what a privilege it is to be able to sit here at all.
+I sit down in the Imperial Garden for a cup of tea, reflecting on the privilege to be able to sit here at all.
+In Beijing, the past isn’t dead.
+It’s not even past.

 Comments